basilstotz/geojson-node-editor/README.md

 # geojson-node-editor
-A node editor for OSM with GeoJSON ( https://en.wikipedia.org/wiki/GeoJSON ,https://geojson.org )  input.
+A node editor for OSM with GeoJSON input.
 This project is in a very early stage: Only use it with the OSM-sandbox (https://master.apis.dev.openstreetmap.org).

 The editor has two components:
-* A browser based application (geojson-node-editor in this repo) to upload a diffential GeoJSON file.
+* A browser based application (geojson-node-editor in this repo) to upload a changeset to OSM using a special diffential GeoJSON file.
-* A command line application (geojson-diff in this repo) to generate the diffential GeoJSON-file using a standard GeoJSON file (for example from a geoJSON export at https://overpass-turbo.eu ) and a second GeoJSON file with your changes.
+* A command line application (geojson-diff in this repo) to generate this special diffential GeoJSON-file using a standard GeoJSON file (for example from a geoJSON export at https://overpass-turbo.eu ) and a second GeoJSON file with your changes.
+It calculates a differential GeoJSON file only containing the the tags which have been changed in the second file.

 #### geojson-diff